Sampling and Update Frequencies in Proximal Variance-Reduced Stochastic Gradient Methods: Convergence Analysis

+Note that the theorems do not provide explicit expressions for the convergence rates, but instead implicitly define them.
+Because of this, when we reference the rates of these theorems, we will refer to a numerically computed value.
+This computation is done with a combination of convex optimization---for computing $\nu$---and bisection---for finding $\rho$ such that $0 = \rho - \mu\lambda(2 - \nu\lambda)$.

-Apart from the coherent dual assumption, \cref{ass:coherent-dual}, our convergence results only depend on the update frequency $\eta_i$ and not on the specifics of the dual sampling that generated it.
-Comparing the two theorems, we see that coherent dual updates have greatest effect for well-conditioned problems, i.e. when $\tfrac{L_i}{\mu}$ is small.
-This stems from \cref{lem:dual-contract,lem:dual-contract-uni} where the improvements in dual contraction are diminishing with increasing $\tfrac{L_i}{\mu}$.
+Apart from the coherent dual assumption, our convergence results depend only on the update frequency $\eta_i$ and not on the specifics of the dual sampling that generated it.
+Comparing the two theorems, we see that coherent dual updates have greatest effect when the problem is well-conditioned, i.e., when $\tfrac{L_i}{\mu}$ is small for all $i\in\{1,\dots,n\}$.
+This stems from the fact that the contraction factor for coherent updates in \Cref{lem:dual-contract-uni} goes towards the contraction factor without coherent updates in \Cref{lem:dual-contract} when $\tfrac{L_i}{\mu}$ increases for all $i\in\{1,\dots,n\}$.

-In the extremely well-conditioned case $\max_i \frac{L_i}{np_i} = \mu$ we see that the dual term of the Lyapunov function vanishes completely in \cref{thm:pvrsg-conv-coherent} and the dual convergence is ignored.
-The dual variables do not need to converge in this case since the primal update is equal to the true proximal gradient step regardless of the dual variables.
-Since the proximal gradient approximation is exact we recover the rate for ordinary PG.
+In the extremely well-conditioned case when $\max_i \frac{L_i}{np_i} = \mu$, we see that $\widehat{\gamma}_i = 0$ for all $i\in\{1,\dots,n\}$ and the dual term of the Lyapunov function vanishes completely in \Cref{thm:pvrsg-conv-coherent}.
+This is possible due the fact that, in this case, the primal update actually is equal to the true proximal gradient step, regardless of the dual variables.
+Also notice that we, as expected, recover the rate for ordinary proximal-gradient.

-Both theorems only implicitly define the convergence rates.
-Explicit rates were not found in all cases and the explicit rates that were found were long and uninformative.
-The rates are instead calculated numerically in the rest of the paper.
-For example, for fixed step-size and sampling can $\rho$ be found by bisection root finding of $\rho - \mu\lambda(2 - \nu\lambda)$, since $\nu$ is increasing in $\rho$.
-For the optimal step-size, it is always given by $\lambda^\star = \frac{1}{\nu}$.
-The optimal rate can then be found by finding the root of $\rho - \frac{\mu}{\nu}$.

-In order to evaluate $\nu$ in \cref{thm:pvrsg-conv} it a maximization problem needs to be solved.
-The problem is convex (max of convex functions) so it can be solved with standard optimization software.
-However, when Lipschitz or uniform sampling are used the problem can be simplified further.
-In these cases, $\exists i^\star \in \{1,\dots,n\}$ such that $\forall\delta>0$ the following hold,

-The optimal index $i^\star$ can easily be found in one pass over $\{1,\dots,n\}$.
-After that, both $\nu$ and $\delta^\star$ in \cref{thm:pvrsg-conv} can be found analytically.